We’re here to be your calm in the storm, to consider your case and reach the best conclusion for you, carefully and methodically.

-The purpose of our External Communications Plan is to promote awareness of our policies and procedures for ensuring that our services are accessible to all, including those with disabilities and to meet the language needs of the clients that we serve.
+The purpose of our external communications plan is to promote awareness of our policies and procedures to ensure that our services are accessible to all.
+This includes those with disabilities and to meet the language needs of the clients that we serve.

-For those with poor vision, we are moving to a Wordpress system on the website in 2018.
-In our brief we will look to install a plugin for poor visibility, which includes a toggle system for colour changes.
+For those with poor vision, we moved our website to a new platform called WordPress in 2021.
+Doing this allowed us to install a plugin for poor visibility, which includes a toggle system for colour changes.

 All of the text on our website is black against a white background and is in a print ready format.
 Most browsers now have the ability to zoom in/zoom out and we will provide detailed guidance on our website that sets out how to do this if required.